Problems with bees and wasps

 Please read the advice below before you contact us for help.

 We are generally unable to ‘collect’ bees and can only use a chemical to destroy them.
 Although the law allows us to control bees, the council will usually only treat where bees pose a danger and risk to public health and there is not a practical alternative.
 We can visit to offer advice from £47, or, if appropriate, provide a pest control treatment from £73.
 Most years we investigate about 40 reported problems with bees and treat about 500 wasps nests.
-Find out more about our services by following this link.
+Find out more about our services here.

 What do they look like?